Wekande Walauwa

-Wekande Walauwa (Mansion by the Lake) (වෑකන්ද වලව්ව) is a 2002 award-winning Sinhalese language drama film directed by Lester James Peries and co-produced by Asoka Perera and Chandran Rutnam.
-It stars Malini Fonseka, Vasanthi Chathurani and Sanath Gunathilake in lead roles along with Paboda Sandeepani and Ravindra Randeniya.
-Music composed by Pradeep Ratnayake.
-It is the 1020th Sri Lankan film in the Sinhala cinema.
+Wekande Walauwa (Mansion by the Lake) (වෑකන්ද වලව්ව) is a 2002 Sri Lankan Sinhalese language drama film directed by Lester James Peries.
+It stars Malini Fonseka, Vasanthi Chathurani, Sanath Gunathilake, Paboda Sandeepani, and Ravindra Randeniya.
+It was produced by Asoka Perera and Chandran Rutnam, and its score was composed by Pradeep Ratnayake.

-Story follows the lives of wealthy people in Sri Lanka.
-As per the film director the story is inspired by Anton Chekhov's play The Cherry Orchard adapted to a Sri Lankan family context.
-It was screened out of competition at the 2003 Cannes Film Festival.
-The film was the country's first ever submission for the Academy Awards and received the Golden felini award from UNESCO.
+The story, based on Anton Chekhov's play The Cherry Orchard (1904), depicts conflict within a wealthy Sri Lankan family.
+The film was screened out of competition at the 2003 Cannes Film Festival.
+It was Sri Lanka's first ever submission for voting in the Academy Awards.

-The film was shot at Bandaragama, Piliyandala and Panadura areas.
-The release of the film delayed due to the April 2 Parliament election.